 On Thursday, House Speaker Paul Ryan announced that the GOP will move to defund Planned Parenthood as soon as next month.
 During a news conference on Capitol Hill, he said the non-profit will be part of their reconciliation bill, which aims to dismantle the Affordable Care Act established in 2010.
 Social media has now begun to grapple with the news, and celebrity reactions to Planned Parenthood are heated.

-Since its founding in 1916, the non-profit has served as an important resource for mammograms, pap smears, contraception counseling, and other women's health care.
+Since its founding in 1916, Planned Parenthood has served as an important resource for mammograms, pap smears, contraception counseling, and other women's health care.
 Congressional Republicans have tried for years to defund the organization because it provides abortions, which make up about 3 percent of its services, according to the Planned Parenthood website.
 However, it's worth noting that the Hyde Amendment bans federal funding for abortion, except in the case of rape, incest, or threat to the woman's life.
 That means the federal money PP does receive goes toward their many other services (some examples are listed above) instead.

 The Washington Post reported Planned Parenthood risks losing 40 percent of its funding should the GOP's bill become a law.
 Its approval depends on a simple majority, instead of the traditional 60-supermajority in the Senate, because the reconciliation procedure allows the Senate to bypass a filibuster.
 Stars have argued that Planned Parenthood offers plenty of invaluable resources, and such legislation will greatly restrict health care for those who can't afford it elsewhere.
 See what they had to say below.